 The Red Terror is a weapon utilized against a class, doomed to destruction, which does not wish to perish…[It] hastens the destruction of the bourgeoisie.
 This hastening — a pure question of acceleration — is at certain periods of decisive importance.
 Without the Red Terror, the Russian bourgeoisie, together with the world bourgeoisie, would throttle us long before the coming of the revolution in Europe.
 One must be blind not to see this, or a swindler to deny it.
 The man who recognizes the revolutionary historic importance of the very fact of the existence of the Soviet system must also sanction the Red Terror.26

-Stalin’s own Great Terror had impeccable provenance.
+Stalin’s own Great Terror, when it came, had impeccable provenance.

 The Red Terror started during the revolution, when the proletariat were encouraged to take violent action against the bourgeoisie.
 Terror was quickly institutionalized through the formation of the Cheka, which was the forerunner to the OGPU, the NKVD, and the KGB.
 The Cheka was a national organization by the summer of 1918.
 It summarily executed tens of thousands of Russian citizens.